 The history of Siemens in China dates back to 1872, when the company delivered the first pointer telegraph to China.
 The company manufactured the first steam generator and built the country’s first tram line by the end of the 19th century.
 In 1985, Siemens entered a cooperation agreement with the Chinese government, becoming the first foreign company to participate in such a comprehensive cooperation scheme.
-For more than 140 years, Siemens has pioneered cooperation with the country with its solutions, technologies and products, and has been known in the country for its quality and reliability, technological excellence and innovation.
+For nearly 150 years, Siemens has pioneered cooperation with the country with its solutions, technologies and products.

-For over a century, Siemens has become an integral part of the Chinese economy and society.
-Offering a wide array of Environmental Portfolio and innovative solutions in cooperation with local partners, Siemens is committed to the sustainable development of China with the brand claim “Ingenuity for life”.
+Siemens has become an integral part of the Chinese economy and society.
+Offering a wide array of innovation and digitalization solutions in cooperation with local partners, Siemens is committed to the sustainable development of China.
+Siemens lives up to “being responsible, excellent and innovative” as its company values and “Ingenuity for life” as brand claim.
 On the way to “Vision 2020+”, the company dedicates itself to long-term value creation.
 The purpose is to serve the society and make real what matters.

 Innovation for China’s development

-By fiscal 2018, the company had 21 R&D hubs, nearly 5,000 R&D and engineering staff, and nearly 13,000 active patents and patent applications in China.
-Siemens’ topnotch innovators are working in world-class innovation labs in Beijing, Shanghai, Suzhou, Nanjing, Wuhan, Wuxi, Qingdao, Chengdu, etc. to contribute to the high-quality and sustainable development of China’s economy.
+By fiscal 2019, Siemens had 21 R&D hubs, more than 5,000 R&D and engineering staff, as well as over 13,200 active patents and patent applications in China.
+Siemens’ top-notch innovators work in world-class innovation labs in Beijing, Shanghai, Suzhou, Nanjing, Wuhan, Wuxi, Qingdao, Chengdu, etc. to contribute to the high-quality and sustainable development of China’s economy.

-In September 2016, Siemens Corporate Technology China, Suzhou opened with a focus on the R&D of big data, industrial IoT, connected cities solutions, cyber security and autonomous robotics.
-It is Siemens’ first R&D hub focused on digital technologies in China.
+In September 2016, Siemens Corporate Technology China, Suzhou opened with a focus on the R&D and applications of big data, industrial Internet of Things (IoT), connected city solutions, industrial cybersecurity and autonomous robotics.
+It was Siemens’ first R&D hub focused on digital technologies in China.

 Comprehensive portfolio for long-lasting partnership